Beyond Meat loss exceeds forecasts on higher costs, slow restaurant sales

 Competition is rising in the growing plant-based proteins market.
 In 2020, U.S. plant-based retail sales hit $7 billion, up 27% year on year, according to the Good Food Institute and the Plant-Based Foods Association (PBFA).

-Tyson Foods Inc (TSN.N) said it is launching plant-based hamburgers and sausages ahead of the summer grilling season. read more
+Tyson Foods Inc said it is launching plant-based hamburgers and sausages ahead of the summer grilling season.

+Reporting by Nivedita Balu in Bengaluru; Editing by Sriraj Kalluvila and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.